 - Child Tax Credit.

 - Universal Credit.

-There are also rules on your relationship with the deceased that you’ll need to match.
-You’ll need to be either; the partner of the deceased when they died, a close relative or close friend of the deceased, the parent of a baby stillborn after 24 weeks of pregnancy or the parent/person responsible for a deceased child who was under 16.
+There are also rules on your relationship with the deceased that you'll need to meet.
+You'll need to be either: the partner of the deceased when they died, a close relative or close friend of the deceased, the parent of a baby stillborn after 24 weeks of pregnancy, or the parent/person responsible for a deceased child who was under 16.

-The Funeral Expenses Payment will help towards the costs of; burial fees for a particular plot, cremation fees, doctor’s certificate, travel to arrange or go to the funeral, the cost of moving the body within the UK (over 50 miles) and death certificates or other documentation.
-You can also get up to £700 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.
+The Funeral Expenses Payment will help towards the costs of fees for burial or cremation, doctor's certificate, travel to arrange or go to the funeral, and death certificates or other documentation.
+As of April 2020, you can also get up to £1000 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.

-The money will be paid into you bank, building society or credit union account if you’ve already paid for the funeral.
-If you haven't paid yet, the money will go directly to the organiser of the funeral if you have not paid yet.
+The money will be paid into you bank, building society or credit union account if you've already paid for the funeral.
+If you haven't paid yet, the money will go directly to the organiser of the funeral.

 Funeral costs may be claimed from the estate left in your will.
-You can also plan for your own funeral and leave your wishes in your will document.
-It is also worth having a conversation with your loved ones about what you would like at your funeral, when the time comes.
-This will make the process a bit easier for your family, in what is a very difficult time for them.
+You can also plan for your own funeral and make your wishes known in your will document.

 Personal Alarm Information

-If you are worried about your safety or independence at home, you could benefit from one of our life-saving personal alarm service, please get in touch with our friendly team – who are available 24/7 – on 0800 999 0400.
+If you are worried about your safety or independence at home, you could benefit from one of our life-saving personal alarms.
+For more information, please get in touch with our friendly team - who are available 24/7 - on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.
 You can also order online today.

 Editor's Note: This article was updated on 18 May 2020 to reflect current information.